awsdocs/amazon-inspector-user-guide/doc_source/inspector_verify-sig-agent-download-linux.md

 1. Obtain a copy of our public `GPG` build key by doing one of the following:
    + Download from [https://d1wk0tztpsntt1\.cloudfront\.net/linux/latest/inspector\.gpg](https://d1wk0tztpsntt1.cloudfront.net/linux/latest/inspector.gpg)\.
-   + Copy the key from the following text and paste it into a file called `inspector.key`\.
+   + Copy the key from the following text and paste it into a file called `inspector.gpg`\.
 Make sure to include everything that follows:

      ```
      -----BEGIN PGP PUBLIC KEY BLOCK-----